-Boston College has support of local MP with ‘Love Our Colleges’ campaign
+Support from local MP for ‘Love Our Colleges’ campaign

 The ‘Love our Colleges’ campaign highlights the vital role that colleges play in local communities and the economy, as well as the need for proper investment in the further education sector and fairer pay for FE staff.